BigBear.ai Holdings Inc. (BBAI) Stock Analysis — Price Target, N/A Rating & DCF Valuation (2026)

 Is BBAI a buy or sell in 2026?

 BigBear.ai Holdings Inc. (BBAI) carries a N/A quantitative rating from A.L.
 Capital Advisory, derived from Discounted Cash Flow intrinsic value analysis, five-factor model scoring (Value, Quality, Momentum, Volatility, Size), and CVaR tail risk measurement.
+Current price: $3.92.
 Composite factor score: 2.4/5.
 Strongest factor: Value (3.0/5).
 Weakest factor: Quality (2.0/5).
-Rating by Anton Ladnyi, CFA Charterholder (ex-Goldman Sachs Equity Research, ex-J.P.
-Morgan Wealth Management), A.L.
-Capital Advisory, Berlin.
+Analysis by Anton Ladnyi, CFA (ex-Goldman Sachs, ex-J.P.
+Morgan) · A.L.
+Capital Advisory.
 Full methodology: Portfolio Construction Framework →

 How does BBAI score on Value, Quality, Momentum, Volatility, and Size?